 WARNING!
-Any work (installation, start up, service, maintenance, repair, etc.) on any mechanical equipment (dehumidifier, outdoor condenser, fluid cooler, etc.) must be performed in accordance with respective manufacturer's recommendations as well as submittal documentation, local Codes and Regulations, and appropriate field practices.
+Any work on the equipment (dehumidifier, outdoor condenser, fluid cooler, etc.) must be performed in accordance with respective manufacturer recommendations as well as submittal documentation, national and local Codes and Regulations, and appropriate field practices.
 Failure to do so could result in personal injury, equipment damage or malfunction, and will void equipment warranty.
-Only qualified and properly trained individuals should perform tasks on this equipment.